fraserxiong/panda_firmware/README.md

 ## Data Gathering
 1. Mesure the baseline voltage without a pedal.
 You can use the connector in the Pedal and expose the connection for probing.
    1. Preparation:
-      1. If you are not comfortable with opening the case of the Pedal, You can find a spare pair connector here: [Spare plain connector](https://shop.tlbb.ca/products/copy-of-connectors-for-honda-toyota-gm-vw-plain-connector)
+      1. If you are not comfortable with opening the case of the Pedal, You can find a spare pair connector here (I can waive your shipping for pedal tuning, pls contact me on Discord): [Spare plain connector](https://shop.tlbb.ca/products/copy-of-connectors-for-honda-toyota-gm-vw-plain-connector)
       2. Cut the zip ties on the Pedal and open the case.
       3. Prepare a piece of cardboard, a pen, a stapler or metal wires and a roll of tape.
          1. You will see the label on the pedal PCB board in the middle of two sides of the connector.